-Upon the float detecting no detergent, the system will go into a low detergent alarm and the detergent pump will be immediately shut off.
-The low detergent fault can be manually reset (see page 14 for details), or it will automatically reset if the float detects detergent upon the next wash cycle when detergent injection is taking place.
+Upon the system detecting no detergent flow for the detergent alarm delay time, the system will go into a low detergent alarm and the detergent pump will be immediately shut off.
+The low detergent fault can be manually reset (see page 14 for details), or it will automatically reset if detergent flow is detected upon the next wash cycle when detergent injection is taking place.